Last Updated on

 Sparkling wine has always been a refined way to celebrate momentous occasions–but now it’s making headlines in Britain and beyond.

 Royal couple Prince Harry and Meghan Markle are expecting their first child very soon–by the time you read this, it may have already happened–and now Lynn Andriana, a writer for Martha Stewart Living, suggests that the perfect way to celebrate is with a glass of British sparkling wine.
 See also the Martha Stewart Wine Club Review here!

 In fact, due to rising average global temperatures, sparkling wine, which used to prominently come from Germany, France, Italy, and the United States, now it’s being grown more and more in the UK.
 In fact, some estimate that British sparkling wine production, enabled by more temperate weather, will as much as double 2022, to an astounding ten million bottles per year.

-It seems like as good time as any to poor a glass of sparkling wine–whether British, Italian, or based in the United States.
+It seems like a good time as any to pour a glass of sparkling wine–whether British, Italian or based in the United States.

 But how do you find the best sparkling wine possible, and what even is the difference between sparkling wine and champagne?

 In this article, we’ll cover all of the basics when it comes to sparkling wine so you can have your very best glass, no matter the occasion.

 What Is The Difference Between Sparkling Wine and Champagne?

 Sparkling wine and champagne often get confused with one another and understandably so.
 Both beverages include signature carbonation that adds a little extra kick and celebratory nature to every glass.

 It isn’t so much that champagne and sparkling wine are distinctly different drinks, but there is a technicality as to what can be called champagne and what can be called sparkling wine.
 Though not always followed, the only true champagne comes from where its name is derived: Champagne, France, a northeastern city near Paris.
 In other words champagne is classified by what region it comes from.